 52. Further listing conference if case not settled

-If the case is not settled at the mediation conference a Registrar must list the case for a further listing conference and notify the parties in writing.
+If the case is not settled at the mediation conference a registrar must list the case for a further listing conference and notify the parties in writing.

 Part 12 — Consent orders and settlement